Residential Care and Disability Support Services Act 2018

 You could also call this:

-"This law helps older people know when they must pay for their own care and how much it will cost."
+"This Act helps older people know what they pay for long-term care and support."

 Illustration for Residential Care and Disability Support Services Act 2018